“Interstellar Visitors: Investigating Alien Objects in Earth’s Orbit and their Captivity”

 Neither Oumuamua nor Borisov are associated with the sun, which means that both objects will eventually exit the solar system as capriciously as they entered it, with the cigar-shaped object already escaping beyond Neptune’s orbit.

 Previous attempts to study this idea focused on capture by the Sun and the Jupiter system.
-For the new study, the researchers set out to investigate whether Earth could also capture and hold interstellar visitors as near-Earth objects.
+For the new study, the researchers set out to investigate whether Earth might also capture and hold interstellar visitors as near-Earth objects.

-Using numerical simulations, the team found that the Earth could periodically capture interstellar objects in its orbit.
+Using numerical simulations, the team found that the Earth might periodically capture interstellar objects in its orbit.
 However, the effect is minuscule compared to that of Jupiter, which is almost a thousand times more efficient at catching interstellar objects than Earth.

 In addition, scientists found that any objects captured by Earth’s gravity would be unstable and live around our planet for a shorter period than currently known NEOs do.